make2explore/ESP32-OpenThread-Command-Line-Interface-Example/OT-CLI/README.md

 ---

 # Demo of sending messages between devices using TCP

+You can also refer our [Detailed Guide] of demo of sending messages between devices using TCP and UDP with flow diagrams and Topology.
+Please refer it for mire detials

+## Quick Guide
 ## For the First ESP OT-CLI device (Leader), open a TCP socket server

 ```bash